josemariar/BeaverDam/default-instructions.md

 ### How to add an annotation.

-The anotations are the way to label the objects in the video.
+The annotations are the way to label the objects in the video.
 An annotation consists of a rectangle and labels.
 An annotation can have multiple labels.
 The labels are selected through a checkbox.

 ![](https://github.com/josemariar/BeaverDam/blob/master/images/customlabels.png?raw=true)